 After these preparations, restart the openSUSE installation.
-When you turn to the Linux partitioning setup, select Shrink Windows Partition.
-After a quick check of the partition, YaST opens a dialog with a suggestion for resizing the Windows partition.
+When you turn to the partitioning setup, proceed as before and select Shrink Windows Partition.
+After a quick check of the partition, the dialog for resizing the Windows partition opens.

 The first bar graph shows how much disk space is currently occupied by Windows and how much space is still available.
-The second bar graph shows how the space would be distributed after the resizing, according to YaST's current proposal.
-See Figure 1.8, "Resizing the Windows Partition" (page 21).
-To change the proposed settings use the slider or the input fields to change the partition sizing.
+The second bar graph shows how the space would be distributed after the resizing, according to the current proposal.
+To change the proposed settings use the slider or the input fields to adjust the partition sizing.